Sao Paulo, Brazil

 When we asked people living in Sao Paulo what life is like and how people spend their time, they said:

 "Sao Paulo is a vibrant and exciting city for expats and digital nomads.
 It offers a wide range of cultural activities, from museums and galleries to music and theatre.
 The city is also home to a large international community, making it easy to meet people from all over the world.
 The cost of living in Sao Paulo is relatively low compared to other major cities, making it an attractive destination for expats and digital nomads.
 The city also has excellent public transportation, making it easy to get around.
 Expats and digital nomads in Sao Paulo can enjoy a variety of activities, from exploring the city's many parks and gardens to sampling the local cuisine.
-With its vibrant culture and diverse population, Sao Paulo is an ideal destination for expats and digital nomads," commented one expat who made the move to Sao Paulo.
+With its vibrant culture and diverse population, Sao Paulo is an ideal destination for expats and digital nomads," said one expat who made the move to Sao Paulo.

 What do expats in Sao Paulo appreciate most about the local culture?

 "They are always ready for a party.
-Everything is possible They also share a lot with the poors, and everyone is enforced in some way to participate in caring," remarked one expat living in Sao Paulo, Brazil.
+Everything is possible They also share a lot with the poors, and everyone is enforced in some way to participate in caring," explained one expat living in Sao Paulo, Brazil.

 What do expats find most challenging?